 Landscape Design Tips for the DIY Homeowner

 Looking forward to making changes to your landscape but aren’t sure how to create a plan that works?
-The Good Earth has landscape design tips to get you started out right:
+The Good Earth has landscape design tips to get you started in the right direction!

 - Sun or shade… or both?
-Stand in your landscape areas every two hours from 8 am to 8 pm, especially during the summer.
+On a sunny day, stand in your landscape areas every two hours from 8 am to until dusk.
+During the winter, consider tree shadows and how much shade you might have spring, summer and fall when leaves are on the trees.
+Take into account that winter sun is lower in the southern sky than in the summer, when the sun is more overhead.
 Take pictures and make notes.
 Four hours of morning sun is much different than four hours of afternoon sun.

 - Plants grow, we all know this, right?!
-But here’s the thing; it’s easy to forget that when you are looking at a shrub that is 2 foot tall, just the height you wanted.
+But here’s the thing; it’s easy to forget that when you are looking at a shrub that is 2 foot tall right now, just the height you wanted.
 Read the plant details; that 2 foot plant may grow to 10 foot tall at maturity; and you have just created a long term maintenance nightmare!
-Purchase Choose based on the mature size of the plant not the size it is now.
-If you want a more mature looking landscape, purchase a more mature, larger plant instead of purchasing more plants.
+Choose based on the mature size of the plant not the size it is now.
+If you want a more mature looking landscape right now, purchase a more mature, larger plant instead of purchasing more plants.

 - Scale and space matter.
 If you want the layered look, you will need to accommodate that in your space.
 A 3 foot deep landscape bed won’t allow for much layering, unless you are planning to layer perennials and annuals.
 To layer most shrubs, you will need at least a 6 foot deep bed.
 Keep the scale appropriate.
 Design to accent the home, not hide it.

 - Before you dig, draw it out, on paper and in your landscape.
 It’s much easier to change bed lines before the sod comes out and the edging goes in.
 Use spray paint to easily mark bed lines.
 Run a mower around the lines to check the ease of maintaining them.